onflow/flow-go/language.md

 ### Function Preconditions and Postconditions

+> Status: Function Preconditions and Postconditions are not implemented yet.

 Functions may have preconditions and may have postconditions.

 Preconditions must be true right before the execution of the function.
 Preconditions are part of the function and introduced by the `require` keyword, followed by the condition block.